Careers and Guidance

 At Moorside High School, we value the importance of careers education, information and guidance (CEIAG) to support our pupils in realising their potential and the routes they can take after their GCSEs.
 We want to ensure our pupils have the opportunity to explore their career ideas and the pathways available to them through a variety of interactions and activities, both here in school and externally through our excellent network of partners and employers.

-We are working towards ensuring our Careers Education & Guidance programme at Moorside High School meets all the standards outlined in the 8 Gatsby benchmarks:
+We strive to ensure our Careers Education & Guidance programme at Moorside High School meets all the standards outlined in the 8 Gatsby benchmarks:

 - A stable careers programme